Come, dream a little daydream with us…

 Sunsets to remember

 We can’t end our Hotel Vistabella review without mentioning the sunsets.
 “In Roses the best sunsets of the whole country can be seen,” wrote Josep Pla, a famous Catalan journalist.

 You can expect fiery orange sunsets at the end of each day at Hotel Vistabella.

 So, we’ve drunk the Cava; swum in the Mediterranean sea; lounged in the late afternoon somnolent warmth; watched the water skiers; stuffed ourselves with eggs, bacon, pancakes, strawberries and pastries at breakfast; hiked along the coast; and ogled the sunsets.
 Now we have to pack our bags and move on…

 But wasn’t that a pleasant daydream?

-Hotel Vistabella is a luxury boutique hotel with 34 modern rooms and suites.
+Hotel Vistabella is one of the best boutique hotels in Costa Brava – with 34 modern rooms and suites.
 (For a splurge, book the very Daliesque “Surrealist Suite.”)

 There are five restaurants and bars; El Brancs is Michelin-starred.

 Beach and sea views:

 Just outside of the town of Roses, in northeast Spain.
 If you’re looking at luxury Roses’ hotels, be sure to consider the Vistabella.